Fair Pricing Policy: Understanding Price Governance & Why It Often Fails 🌄

 On the other hand, less mature organisations (ones with limited pricing capability) often need more price controls to create focus and deliver business results.
 They commonly have a culture of compliance rather than commitment driving their official pricing policy.
 They also experience a series of breakdowns in decision making authority (usually discounting and sign-offs procedures) as there are limited awareness and understanding of why people should support the new pricing policy.

 Factors to considers when establishing better price governance in fair pricing policy:

 - It is like a team sport.
 An athletic team cannot play unless players master their positions, it will falter when individuals do not fit their roles.
 Hence, its success depends on the governance roles key stakeholders take.
 This means you need the right individuals from their position in the organisation and specific skillsets to create a fair pricing policy.

 - Communication is key.
-Integrated communication is important to selecting the right inputs for price governance.
-In addition, to facilitate and communicate pricing policy decisions more effectively; you’ll need governance communications emphasising agreed business outcome metrics.
+Integrated communication is important in selecting the right inputs for price governance.
+In addition, to facilitate and communicate pricing policy decisions more effectively, you’ll need governance communications emphasising agreed business outcome metrics.
 This can include a prioritisation scoring systems and milestone metrics throughout your pricing policy’s life cycle.

 A fair price policy without a plan is simply a wish

 Price governance enables the whole business to be positively involved in strategic price management, including all the benefits and outcomes the business receives from the programme.
 However, you may find your commercial teams fighting against change, believing that price governance is another obstacle in their way to making more sales.
 So, here are some tips to help pricing teams get the business back on track and the commercial team on side:

 - Alignment and responsiveness: Price governance facilitates best-in-class pricing portfolio management.
 Whereas a fair price policy brings various elements of a pricing programme together with key business objectives, guidelines and procedures to help managers to improve responsiveness to challenges and manage current and future revenue and margin opportunities.